hema123kada/FUTURE_PE_01/prompts.md

 Tone: Warm, persuasive, and professional
 Keep it simple and website-ready.

-**Why This Prompt Works:**
+**✅ Why This Prompt Works:**
-- Lists exact services so AI doesn't guess or miss any
+- 📋 Lists exact services so AI doesn't guess or miss any
-- Asks for benefits-focused writing not just feature listing
+- 💡 Asks for benefits-focused writing not just feature listing
-- Includes price range for realistic website-ready output
+- 💰 Includes price range for realistic website-ready output
-- CTA line per service increases conversion focus
+- 🎯 CTA line per service increases conversion focus

 ---

-## Prompt 3 — CTA Section Copy
+## 📣 Prompt 3 — CTA Section Copy
-**Tool:** Claude AI
+**🤖 Tool:** Claude AI
-**Goal:** Generate a full CTA section with urgency headline, supporting line, 3 CTA buttons, trust line and special offer
+**🎯 Goal:** Generate a full CTA section with urgency headline, supporting line, 3 CTA buttons, trust line and special offer

-**Prompt:**
+**📝 Prompt:**
 You are a conversion copywriter.

 Write a Call-To-Action (CTA) section for "Glowup Studio",